-Skype interviews are an increasingly important part of the recruitment process and regularly faced by individuals using our outplacement service.
+In the wake of Corona, large scale redundancies are leading many back into the job market.
+In this new virtual world, Skype interviews are a critical part of the recruitment process and regularly faced by individuals using our outplacement service.
 Outplacement provides employees who are leaving an organisation with practical career advice and coaching to find their next role quickly and confidently.

 Helping individuals to prepare for video interviews is a great example of one of the many ways we look to support candidates with finding their next role.

 Here are our top tips of things to do – and avoid – when you are facing the prospect of a Skype interview:

 1. Make sure you are sitting comfortably